Neutral member states in the European Union: Pre-accession

-The Anglo-Irish Treaty entering into force in 1922 created Ireland as an independent state and determined it as a neutral state.
-This also did not change with the new Constitution of Ireland in 1937 and in an Anglo-Irish defence agreement in 1938 it was assured that Ireland would not be used as a base for foreign states to attack the United Kingdom.
-Neutrality during the Second World War was a sign for Irish sovereignty and independence.
-With a focus on Irish cultural and social values and an antipathy towards power politics and military participation, Ireland developed a strong isolationism and did therefore not participate at the first stages of European integration.
-When Frank Aiken became foreign minister in 1957, Ireland’s participation in multilateral fora, especially in the Council of Europe and the UN, increased.
-Ireland developed a high policy profile regarding disarmament, anti-colonial issues and participation in the United Nations peacekeeping operations.
+The Anglo-Irish Treaty, which entered into force in 1922, created Ireland as an independent state and determined it as a neutral state.
+This did not change with the new Constitution of Ireland in 1937, and in an Anglo-Irish defence agreement in 1938 it was assured that Ireland would not be used as a base for foreign states to attack the United Kingdom.
+Neutrality during the Second World War was a sign of Irish sovereignty and independence.
+With a focus on Irish cultural and social values and an antipathy towards power politics and military participation, Ireland developed a strong isolationism, and therefore did not participate at the first stages of European integration.
+When Frank Aiken became foreign minister in 1957, Ireland's participation in multilateral forums, especially in the Council of Europe and the UN, increased.
+Ireland developed a high policy profile regarding disarmament, anti-colonial issues and participation in United Nations peacekeeping operations.
 This tends as well more towards an active understanding of neutrality.